k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/PGSQL_setup.md

 # Setup for PGSQL 13.3

-When using TDM, you need to have a PostresSQL database engine.
-This document explains how to install such an engine.
+When using TDM, you need to have a PostgreSQL database.
+This document explains how to install such database.

 TDM 7.xx is certified to be used with PGSQL 9.6 & 13.
-- You can supply access to a Postgres SQL database engine if you have one.
-If you do not, one is supplied with the TDM application.
+- You can provide access to a PostgreSQL database if you have one.
+If you do not, one is provided with the TDM application.
 - TDM requires login details with full create, delete and update privileges.
-- You also have the option install a Postgres SQL database engine from the K2View predefined **tarball** file.
+- You also have the option install a PostgreSQL database from the K2View predefined **tarball** file.
 - The tarball that is supplied by **K2view** is PGSQL 13.3 with the TLS mode enabled.
 - The user and password are **postgres**, port is the default port (5432).